Otterhound vs Papillon: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Otterhound and Papillon based on their distinct physical builds and metabolic profiles.
 Otterhound at Large (80-115 lbs) needs caloric intake calibrated to their moderate to high activity level, while Papillon at Small (5-10 lbs) requires nutrition matched to their moderate (30-45 min daily) energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Otterhound's predisposition to breed-specific conditions may require specialized dietary formulations, while Papillon may benefit from diets supporting Orthopedic Conditions.
+Otterhound's predisposition to breed-specific conditions may require specialized dietary formulations, while Papillon may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements